Once-1296/car-game/docs/index.md

 **SFML (Simple and Fast Multimedia Library)** is a C++ library for graphics, audio, and input handling.
 It allows developers to easily create 2D visualizations, games, and interactive tools.

-This project uses SFML to render esmooth gameplay of a 2D, 4 lane Car game.
+This project uses SFML to render smooth gameplay of a 2D, 4 lane Car game.

 ![SFML Docs Page](assets/img2.png)